 There are two main factors you need to consider when deciding on a credit card to use for tuition: the associated welcome bonus and the rewards earned per dollar.
 Tuition does not qualify for any bonus categories on credit card spend, so you need to pick cards that have a strong base earning rate and a valuable welcome offer.
 Here are our top recommend cards to use when paying tuition:

 - The Amex EveryDay® Preferred Credit Card from American Express — You'll earn one point/$ on tuition spend but also earn 50% bonus points on all monthly spend for any statement period where you have at least 30 transactions with the card.
-The welcome offer can range from 15,000-25,000 points, so make sure to keep an eye on the card.
+The welcome offer is 15,000 Membership Rewards points after meeting the minimum spend, so make sure to keep an eye on the card.

-- Ink Business Unlimited℠ Credit Card — The business version of the Freedom Unlimited.
-Marketed as a cash back card this no-fee Ultimate Rewards earning card earns 1.5 Ultimate Rewards per dollar spent.
+- Ink Business Unlimited® Credit Card — The business version of the Freedom Unlimited.
+Marketed as a cashback card this no-fee Ultimate Rewards earning card earns 1.5 Ultimate Rewards per dollar spent.

 Even if your school charges a convenience fee for using a credit card or if you use a service like Plastiq, once you include an associated welcome bonus from a new credit card, you are still going to come out way ahead with the rewards you earn.
 Hopefully, you're lucky enough to attend a school that is fee free.